xshirl/textbookapp/projectworksheet.md

 title, author, image, genre, price columns.
 Genres table will have id, name, image columns.
 I will have a homepage where I describe the mission of the app with pictures.
 I will have a textbooks page where I have all the textbooks and their information and clicking on them will link to the individual page of the textbook.
 In the individual page, I will have edit, delete, and add to cart buttons.
 Add to cart will have a form with a GET method that brings the information of the textbook to the add to cart page.
 And when you press Buy, the books will be added to a My Books page with a star rating.
+The user can edit the star rating and delete the textbook on their individual My Textbook page.

 Depending on time, I will include a log in/ registration form.
 I will also include a Khan Academy API or some other education API depending on time.
+Also depending on time, I will incorporate a reviews form.

 ## Wireframes